teachfloor/docs/teachfloor-js/02-sdk-methods.md

 # SDK Methods

-The Teachfloor.js SDK provides three core methods for interacting with the platform.
+The Teachfloor.js SDK provides five core methods for interacting with the platform.

 ## API.get()